kristihchinen/kristihchinen.github.io/essays/RelearningTechniques.md

 ## Dreading The Time

 I was quite scared of the weekly workout of the day (WODs) because a time limit of anything always puts extra pressure on me.
 Then with getting tested on writing code in a certain amount of time and with the WODs being worth so many points just scared me.
 After going through the first WOD it helped me to realize that it is not that bad.
 If I just put the effort in to study every day, for a couple of hours a day I will be fine.
-The repetion of everything truly helps me to become more comfortable with Javascript.
+The reputation of everything truly helps me to become more comfortable with Javascript.